openmainframeproject/feilong/doc/source/setuphttpd.rst

 Configure Apache
 ----------------

-Use the following sample as a start for apache to proxy requests to z/VM Cloud Connector wsgi service, copy the content to  /etc/httpd/conf.d/zvmsdk.conf and update the file to match your system and requirements.
+Use the following sample as a start for apache to proxy requests to IBM z/VM Cloud Connector wsgi service, copy the content to  /etc/httpd/conf.d/zvmsdk.conf and update the file to match your system and requirements.